fishermen Kayak Fishing

 Please RSVP ... click here

 In 2006 we had about 70 kayaks.
 In 2007, more like 170.
 In 2011 we were blown off the water with gale force winds.
-This year the weather will be perfect … hopefully!
+Check with us for our scheduled event this year.

 (Below is Slade Key, as folks were showing up on a past event!)